 Getting to the Gazi neighborhood is very easy, as the Kerameikos metro station is situated on the district’s main square.

 Check out some hotels in the Gazi neighborhood on Booking.com.

-Scrolling down to our list with the best Athens neighborhoods, you will find the Metaxourgio neighborhood!
+Scroll down to our list of the best Athens neighborhoods, and you will find the Metaxourgio neighborhood!

-Over the last decade, Metaxourgio has seen a transformation with more and more bars and restaurants popping up all over the area.
-However, it still preserves its local atmosphere and it rarely feels packed.
+Over the last decade, Metaxourgio has transformed with more and more bars and restaurants popping up all over the area.
+However, it still preserves its local atmosphere, and it rarely feels packed.

 Here you’ll find plenty of traditional taverns and local pubs serving the traditional drink raki as well as trendy cocktails bars and restaurants.
 This area attracts a mixed crowd of millennials and locals in their late 30s and 40s.